-Class 3204 Fiber Arts Jr. Class 3205 Fiber Arts Int.
+Class 3204 Fiber Arts Jr.

+Class 3205 Fiber Arts Int.

 Class 3206 Fiber Arts Sr.

-- A. Completed Heritage Arts e-Record presented in a sturdy binder/notebook. - B. Include the following information on the Heritage - Arts page.

-1. Brief history report about the specific craft you selectéd: - Where did it begin?
-How did it start? a.

-- Why was it started? - List references used: a.
-Juniors (8-10) one or two references - Intermediates (11-13) two or three b. references - Seniors (14 and older) three or more references - If pattern was used, secure a copy of the pattern to the e-Record. - C. One piece or a set of up to three coordinated pieces, comprised of a minimum of 50 percent yarn/fabric illustrating skills learned.
-Can be ethnicspecific to a culture, country, or region.
+- A. Completed Heritage Arts e-Record presented in a sturdy binder/notebook. - B. Include the following information on the Heritage Arts page. - Brief history report about the specific craft you selected: - a.
+Where did it begin? - b.
+How did it start? - c.
+Why was it started? - 2.
+List réferences used: - a.
+Juniors (8-10) one or two references - b.
+Intermediates (11-13) two or three references - Seniors (14 and older) three or more references - 3.
+If pattern was used, secure a copy of the pattern to the e-Record. - C. One piece or a set of up to three coordinated pieces, comprised of a minimum of 50 percent yarn/fabric illustrating skills learned.
+Can be ethnic- specific to a culture, country, or region.
 (Example: weavings, spun skeins, felted bags, batiked fabric, hooked pillows, Navaho rug, etc.) - D. Project will be evaluated on the quality of the information completed in the e-Record (25 percent) and quality of the exhibit (75 percent).